NogueraMateo/FastAPI-Integrations/README.md

 ZOOM_ACCOUNT_ID=your_zoom_account_id
 ```

-Here you will have to replace those default values for the ones you got from creating the Zoom Server-to-Server Application.
-Account ID, Client ID and Client Secret.
+Replace these default values with the ones you obtained when creating the Zoom Server-to-Server Application.
+Use the Account ID, Client ID, and Client Secret provided by Zoom.

 ```ini
 # Mail Configuration